 Add the path to it in the CLASSPATH environment variable or in the connect_class_path variable.
 This is like what is done to declare JDBC drivers.

-Enable it if disabled (version 1.06.004)
+Enable mongo it if disabled (version 1.06.004)

 Connection is established by new Java wrappers Mongo3Interface and Mongo2Interface.
 They are available in a JDBC distribution in the JavaWrappers.jar file.
 If version 2 of the Java Driver is used, specify “Version=2” in the option list when creating tables.